 Since 1995, New Jersey Hardcore band Ensign has been kicking ass and taking names.
-And their latest EP/7", For What It's Worth (Nitro Records), is Jacob Claveloux Insider Editor no exception.
-This EP features four brand new songs by the NJHC kings that focus on the precision and energy they are known for.

-Their posi-core message has never been stronger as is evidenced through lyrics like, "It's not a revolution, just to be aware.
+And their latest EP/7", or What It's Worth (Nitro Records), is no exception.
+This EP features four brand new songs by the NJHC kings that focus on the precision and energy they are known for- Their posi-core message has never been stronger as is evidenced through lyrics like, "It's not a revolution, just to be aware.
 Take away the blinders, see things for the first time, discontent with the state of complacency that we see so prevalent in today's society.
 THE WORLD STILL NEEDS DREAMERS AND I WAS BORN TO BE THE ONE ... ' Tim Shaw, vocalist and the only original member of Ensign, also shows the listener an introspective, self- aware side, on "Nine-One-Zero-Zero," which is a nice thing to see from the usually gruff, faultless persona that most Hardcore singers give off.
 The first and fourth songs on the album are going to be featured on Ensign's upcoming full length, The Price of Progression.
 With such a tight EP, no doubt that will be a disc worth waiting for.
 In the meantime, though, you should go see Ensign give the killer live performance they are known for.
-Who knows, maybe they will play William Paterson University's WPSC studio again, as they did last Spring.
-CONERGE AT CBCBS bother wasting last moment po sible, I finally h an opportunity go see Converge.
-The wonderful Beacon paid my admission and basically made my night, I don remember when Converge playe around here las but I do rememher that it was a hell of a long time ago.
-I blas ed to Hoboken doing close to ninety miles per hour and made there in about to minutes, The PATH was horr ble as always and packed with people as well.
-When I got off a my stop, I litera ran to CB's.
-As I ed the crowded, smoky, Most Precious Bloodecision members) were d-stroke.
-It was almost imible to push your way tifront.
-I saw a girl rush out of the pit with blovering her hands and nose.
-Another v, a guy this time, also got his nose smash.
+Who knows, maybe they will play William Paterson University's WPSC studio again, as they did last ran to CB's.

+As I ed the

+push your way tifront.
+I saw a girl rush out

+of the pit with bleovering her hands and

+nose.
+Another v, a guy this time, also got

+his nose smash.
 The bottom line is that this hardcore be sick!
-They have the greatest sound, live (CD, and really draw in the crowd, by the losf it.
-If you do happen to see them, bewathe pit, your nose might be next.
-Cave-is to go on next and they took their s-ass fucking time doing it.
-These look like glam rock stars.
-I rememben Cave-in was good, what hapd to them?
-They sound like pure I seriously almost passed out withcombination of heat and boredom. had these glowing toy guns and thoked really stupid waving them at like little kids.
-There were times whey would not play any music but one I. Out of nowhere, a sudden chargeck-out electricity erupted which what impressed me.
+They have the greatest sound, live (CD, and really draw in the

+see them, bewathe pit, your nose might be

+Cave-is to go on next and

+crowd, by the lof it.
+If you do happen to

+they took their s-ass fucking time doing it.
+These look like glam rock

+stars.
+I remembhen Cave-in was

+good, what hapd to them?
+They

+sound like pure I seriously almost passed out withcombination of heat

+and boredom. had these glowing

+toy guns and thoked really stupid

+sudden chargeck-out electricity erupted which what impressed me.
 But all-in-all, Cn is boring so don't

+crowded, smoky, Most

+Precious Bloodecision

+members) were d-stroke.